 where Ic is the second moment of area of the clamped interface (about its neutral axis), which is given by bt3/12 for the interface shown in Figure 8-8.

-Subject to the above assumptions, clamped parts compliance values can be calculated for the two classes of eccentric joints shown in the followingparagraphs.
+Subject to the above assumptions, clamped parts compliance values can be calculated for the two classes of eccentric joints shown in the following sections.

 Eccentric Joints Loaded at the Fastener Axis